Argandov/termbot/README.md

 ### Prompt Mode

 This mode facilitates a one-time interaction.
 It is also the mode in which you can feed local files into Termbot to parse, analyse and respond using the `/file:path/to/my/file.txt` command.
-This is extremely handy to analyse file contents, code, etc.
+This is extremely handy to analyse file contents, code, etc. It can handle multiple files in the same prompt.

 ## Custom Modes and Additional Features